 BENEFITS OF BREADCRUMBS FOR SEO:

 All of the benefits for user experience chould technically also be listed under SEO benefits, since user friendliness and engagement is such an important factor when it comes to a page’s search engine rank.
-There are also some ADDITIONAL SEO perks from having breadcrumb navigation available on your blog independant of user experience.
+There are also some ADDITIONAL SEO perks from having breadcrumb navigation available on your blog independant of user experience.1.
+SERP results markup: Google recently announced that they are updating the MOBILE algorithm to show breadcrumb paths instead of URLS on SERPs (Search engine results pages).
+To insure your links show up that way requires some additional RDFa markup separate from the HTML for navigation.

 With that markup search results now look different on mobile.

-Google Fits Breadcrumbs into Search on Mobile 2.
-Keyword Density: Listing the keyword rich post and category names on each page increases the keyword density on your site.
+2. Keyword Density: Listing the keyword rich post and category names on each page increases the keyword density on your site.

 3. Internal Linking: This navigation system links together similar content via the same category label.
 These additional links are beneficial SEO wise.